Loading organizations...

 Without viable data, Quivaou.com offers no forward-looking potential—likely inactive or rebranded.
 Quovo's legacy endures via Plaid, shaping AI-driven finance, embedded banking, and real-time data trends; post-2019 integration positions it for growth in a $1T+ wealthtech market, evolving influence through scalable APIs amid rising privacy regs.
 This underscores how data pioneers like Quovo defined modern fintech infrastructure[2].

-Quivaou.com was founded by Paulin Dementhon (Founder).
+Quivaou.com was founded in 2008 by Paulin Dementhon (Founder).